alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 server is shut down.

+2. If you had already updated your OpenCms installation before, ensure to delete the folder 'WEB-INF/updatedata' in your webapp directory.

-2. Extract the OpenCms upgrade file 'opencms-upgrade-to-@OPENCMS_VERSION_NUMBER@.zip' to your web application directory
+3. Extract the OpenCms upgrade file 'opencms-upgrade-to-@OPENCMS_VERSION_NUMBER@.zip' to your web application directory

 If you extracted the file to an external directory, copy the folder 'WEB-INF' to the OpenCms webapp directory.
 Be sure that the files 'opencms.tld'